wthomson/FitHome-docs/PlugE.md

 # PlugE
 This project is called PlugE because of it's focus around the TP-Link HS110 Smart Plug.

-The purpose of the PlugE project is to collect energy readings from [TP-Link HS110 Smart Plugs](https://amzn.to/2MFSVmH) and send them to a Firebase database project.
+The purpose of the PlugE project is to:
+- get energy readings from [TP-Link HS110 Smart Plugs](https://amzn.to/2MFSVmH)
+- (optionally) send on and off times for the device to [the RaspPi_mongodb Flask service](https://github.com/BitKnitting/RaspPi_mongodb/blob/master/mongodb_learn/pymongoexample/main.py)
+- (optionally) send current and power readings to the RaspPi_mongo Flask service.
 # Hardware/Software
 - [TP-LINK HS110](https://amzn.to/2WBHPUc)
 - [GadfetReactor pyHS100](https://github.com/GadgetReactor/pyHS100) Python Library